 - 1 package regular cream cheese, 8 oz, softened

 - 1/2 tsp peppermint extract

 - Chocolate and/or vanilla almond bark for dipping the oreo balls

 - Crushed candy canes

 - Allow the cream cheese to come to room temperature.

-- Put half of the oreos in the food processor and pulse until you have oreo crumbs.
+- Put half of the oreos in the food processor (or blender) and pulse until you have oreo crumbs.
 Add the other half of the oreos to the food processor and pulse again, until all the oreos are fine crumbs.

 - Line a baking sheet with a silicone baking mat.
 Use a small cookie scoop to form uniform oreo balls.
 Place a peppermint kiss inside each oreo ball, roll it into a ball and place on the baking sheet.
-Freeze the oreo balls for 20 minutes.
+Refridgerate the oreo balls for 20 minutes.